Markets

 for your markets, provided that it's unique across the environment (it can contain underscore and hyphens, spaces are not allowed, the maximum length is 25 characters).

 Sales channels must specify a market scope when obtaining an access token.
 This way, all the resources (e.g., SKUs, prices, stock items) are automatically filtered.
+If you put a store in scope instead, there's no need to specify the associated market, which is inherited from the store itself.

 To be able to associate a price list scheduler with a market, their price lists must share the same currency_code